cabooster/DeepCAD/README.md

 ## Pytorch code

-This PyTorch code is the recommended implementation of DeepCAD
+*This PyTorch code is the recommended implementation of DeepCAD.*

 ### Environment